-Walter Vernon Lawson, was the first African American police officer in the Seattle Police Department to be promoted to Sergeant (July 1964).
-He went on to become Seattle's first African American police Lieutenant (July 1967), and within two years, our first African American police Captain (July 1969).
+Walter Vernon Lawson was the first African American police officer in the Seattle Police Department to be promoted to sergeant (July 1964).
+He went on to become Seattle's first Black police lieutenant (July 1967), and within two years, the city's first Black police captain (July 1969).

 Prior to joining his parents, who had moved to Seattle from Shreveport, Louisiana in 1940, Lawson attended Southern University and served two-and-one-half years with the U.S. Navy.
 In 1950, after studying engineering at Seattle University for a year, and working for a few months at the Boeing Company, he joined the Seattle Police Department.

 In 1949, Lawson married Jacqueline Alexander, daughter of Irene (Harvey) and Ernest Alexander.
 Their three children became the fourth generation of the pioneer family of Charles and Eva Harvey, who migrated to Seattle in 1888.

 During his tenure with the Seattle Police Department, Lawson served as Director of Personnel, Commander of the City Jail, and Commander of Traffic Special Enforcement.
 He also organized the Community Service Officer program.
 After 21 years of service, he retired from the department in 1971 to accept a position with the Justice Department's Law Enforcement Assistance Administration (LEAA) at the regional office in Seattle.
 With that organization, he held the subsequent and sometimes concurrent positions of Police and Manpower Specialist, Law Enforcement Specialist, Equal Employment Office Counselor, and Criminal Justice Program Manager.
 When the regional office closed in 1977, he was transferred to the Federal office in Washington, D.C.